Blue Cross Blue Shield Coverage for Ketamine and Spravato: What Utah Patients Should Know

 BlueCross BlueShield logo

-How BCBS Makes Spravato Coverage Easier for Patients
+How BCBS Makes Spravato Coverage Simple

-Many patients are pleasantly surprised to learn that Blue Cross Blue Shield handles Spravato a little differently from other mental health treatments, and in a way that often makes coverage easier.
+Many patients are surprised to learn that BCBS handles Spravato® in a way that often makes the process smoother and more predictable.

 • Clearer coverage